sashco-m/sashco-m.github.io/content/posts/the-missing-rule/index.md

 <!--more-->

 ## The missing rule
 Let me introduce it with a story.
 In January of last year, I was applying for internships.
-During my interview I was asked a fairly standard question about what sets me apart from other candidates.
+During one interview I was asked a fairly standard question about what sets me apart from other candidates.
 I hadn't answered anything like that before, so I nervously went with my gut.
 I said 'Uh, what about a story.
 Can I tell you a story?'.
 The story itself isn't important.
 In all honestly, I probably did a poor job telling it.

 However, after hearing my story, the interviewer said this to me: 'I don't know if you did this intentionally or not, but what you just did there is one of the most powerful methods of human communication'.